danielscarvalho/Electronic-Projects/README.md

 # Bibliography

-- Electronics Self-Teaching Guide, Kybett, Boysen
+- Electronics Self-Teaching Guide by Kybett, Boysen
-- The Art of Electronics, Horowitz, Hill
+- The Art of Electronics, Horowitz by Hill
-- Standard Handbook for Electrical Engineers, Santoso, Beaty
+- Standard Handbook for Electrical Engineers by Santoso, Beaty
-- Getting Started with Arduino, Banzi
+- Getting Started with Arduino by Banzi
-- Getting Started with Raspberry Pi, Richardson, Wallace
+- Getting Started with Raspberry Pi by Richardson, Wallace
-- Encyclopedia of Electronic Components, Platt
+- Encyclopedia of Electronic Components by Platt
+- Making Things Talk by Tom Igoe